RajitTummala/Modeling-Public-Outlet-Electricity-Costs-with-Pseudo-Memory-Markov-Chains/README.md

 | 99% | .99 | .17| 17% |
 | 50% | .50 | .29| 29% |

 As you can see, the function predicts that a person still at 50% will be less likely to enter a charging state than a 50-50 previous models predictions.
 The magnitude for the rate of change for the battery charge over the probability of `X1` or `Y1` decreases to represent a less of a call to action to charge when the battery changes from %80 to %60 than from %30 to %10.
-A further improvement of the model would be to implement an `if` statement so that the reverse behavior would hold true in a [Charging] state but the same would still apply in a [Not Charging State], but due to time constraints, the improvement did not materialize.
+A further improvement of the model would be to implement an `if` statement so that the reverse behavior would hold true in a [Charging] state but the same would still apply in a [Not Charging State], but due to time constraints, this improvement did not materialize.

 ### iv.
 Electricity Costs
-This is simply the total hours of charging with the outlets from a public place.
-Conversions to cost to more conventional units of cost were performed in the paper hyperlinked above and now <a href="https://drive.google.com/file/d/1VrkC2M26mnis0jesCBb7r3mjHWoVoSTI/view?usp=sharing" target="_blank">here</a>
+This is simply the total hours of charging ( `totalAvgOfHours` ) with the outlets from a public place for `numOfDevices` devices over the time interval of `days`.
+The variable `totalAvgOfHours` has the phrase "Avg" to mean average because the Markov Model was iterated an `numOfTrials` because Markov Chains are stochastic.
+Conversions of cost to more conventional units of cost were performed in the paper hyperlinked above and now <a href="https://drive.google.com/file/d/1VrkC2M26mnis0jesCBb7r3mjHWoVoSTI/view?usp=sharing" target="_blank">here</a>.